Article Sections:

-What is the Lead Based Paint Disclosure Form in NYC?
+- Why Is the Lead Based Paint Disclosure Form Important?

 A lead based paint disclosure form includes all information that the seller or landlord has about the presence of known lead-based paint hazards in the dwelling.